CLAY-2333666/Haobang-deng/README.md

   </details>
 - Move mouse to change the circle range area to small square made.
 - Right click to change the square area according to the laplacian matrix.[^2] [^3]
+- Scroll the mouse wheel to adjust the affected range
 ## The function not covered in the class
 - ```mouseWheel()``` (line25)
 - ```constrain()```  (line 4-6)